barbajs/barba/source/faq/index.md

 ### What about SEO concerns?

 Barba care about automatically updating the document `title` when navigating between your pages, mainly to keep a good user experience and know on which page you are.
 When your website is crawled by search engines or bots, the correct metadata will be loaded.
 Knowing this, there is no need to update your page metadata keywords/description.

+### Can I use Barba inside a React/Vue/Next app?

+When using a front-end framework like **React, Vue or Next**, you should take a look at the framework documentation and use everything the framework is bringing you, like page transitions, routes, etc. instead of trying to implement another library over a complex framework layout.